 \subsubsection{Critic with quantile return representation}

-The critic uses an IQN to push forward a sample from uniform distribution $U(0,1)$ to the corresponding quantile values sampled from the return distribution.
-The return distribution approximation is maintained by the weighted mixture of N Diracs.
-Notes that there are two alternative ways, QRN \cite{dabney2018distributional} and FQF \cite{yang2019fully}, to represent quantile returns.
-However, QRN is designed for discrete actions, thus preclude continuous control tasks from its application.
-FQF requires additional computational steps to update another network for fraction proposal, and although it can obtain benefits, the complexity it brings is not conductive to the understanding of this proposed algorithm.
+The critic utilizes an IQN to transform a sample from uniform distribution $U(0,1)$ to the corresponding quantile value sampled from the return distribution.
+The return distribution approximation is maintained by a weighted mixture of N Diracs.
+Note that there are two alternative ways, QRN \cite{dabney2018distributional} and FQF \cite{yang2019fully}, to represent quantile returns.
+However, QRN is designed for discrete actions, thus precluding continuous control tasks from its application.
+FQF requires additional computational steps to update another network for fraction proposal.
+Although it can obtain benefits, the complexity it brings is not conductive to the understanding of this proposed algorithm.

-To reshape the policy's random reward $R(s,a)$, a nonlinear reward-reshape type utility function $\psi(\cdot)$ is adopted.
-Specifically, we leverage the implicit quantile distribution $Z_{\pi}(s,a,\tilde\tau;\theta_z)$ defined in \eqref{eqn:iqn} to model the random return, and update it according to \eqref{eq: quantile loss}.
-With $\psi(R(s,a))$, we define the state-action utility function as